Tate & Lyle expands its sustainable stevia programme with Earthwatch

 Click here for our press image gallery

-We have more than 3,300 employees working in around 58 locations in 39 countries, serving customers across 121 countries.
-Science, Solutions, Society is our brand promise and how we will achieve our purpose of Transforming Lives Through the Science of Food.
-By living our purpose we believe we can successfully grow our business and have a positive impact on society.
+Tate & Lyle recently acquired CP Kelco, a leading provider of pectin, speciality gums and other nature-based ingredients to create a leader in mouthfeel, significantly enhancing our solutions capabilities.
+Following this combination, we now have more than 5,000 employees working in around 75 locations in 39 countries, serving customers in more than 120 countries.
+Science, Solutions, Society is our brand promise and how we will achieve our purpose of Transforming Lives through the Science of Food.
+By living our purpose, we believe we can successfully grow our business and have a positive impact on society.
 We live our purpose in three ways, by supporting healthy living, building thriving communities and caring for our planet.

 Tate & Lyle is listed on the London Stock Exchange under the symbol TATE.L.
 American Depositary Receipts trade under TATYY.
-In the year to 31 March 2024, Tate & Lyle revenue from continuing operations totalled £1.65 billion.
-For more information, please visit https://www.tateandlyle.com or follow Tate & Lyle on LinkedInX (Twitter)Facebook or YouTube
+For the year ended 31 March 2024, and on a pro forma basis which assumes for illustrative purposes that the combination with CP Kelco took place on 1 April 2023, revenue for the enlarged Tate & Lyle Group would have been £2.25 billion.
+For more information, please visit www.tateandlyle.com or follow Tate & Lyle on LinkedIn, X (Twitter), Facebook or YouTube